 - (a) Subscription revenue includes revenue from multi-year bulk agreements with landlords or Professional Operators.
 These bulk agreements, which generally allow for the procurement of the basic video signals at volume-based discounts, provide access to approximately two-thirds of our video subscribers.
 Our bulk agreements are, to a significant extent, medium- and long-term contracts.
-As of March 31, 2016, bulk agreements covering approximately 38% of the video subscribers that we serve expire by the end of 2017 or are terminable on 30-days notice.
-During the three months ended March 31, 2016, our 20 largest bulk agreement accounts generated approximately 9% of our total revenue (including estimated amounts billed directly to the building occupants for digital video, broadband internet and fixed-line telephony services).
-No assurance can be given that our bulk agreements will be renewed or extended on financially equivalent terms, or at all. - (b) The increase in cable subscription revenue related to a change in the average number of RGUs is attributable to an increase in the average numbers of broadband internet, fixed-line telephony and enhanced video RGUs that was only partially offset by a decline in the average number of basic video RGUs. - (c) The increase in cable subscription revenue related to a change in ARPU is attributable to (i) an improvement in RGU mix and (ii) a net increase due to (a) higher ARPU from broadband internet services, (b) lower ARPU from fixed-line telephony services and (c) higher ARPU from video services. - (d) The decrease in other revenue is largely due to legislative developments that have reduced the fees we can charge our late-paying customers.
+As of June 30, 2016, bulk agreements covering approximately 36% of the video subscribers that we serve expire by the end of 2017 or are terminable on 30-days notice.
+During the three months ended June 30, 2016, our 20 largest bulk agreement accounts generated approximately 9% of our total revenue (including estimated amounts billed directly to the building occupants for digital video, broadband internet and fixed-line telephony services).
+No assurance can be given that our bulk agreements will be renewed or extended on financially equivalent terms, or at all. - (b) The increases in cable subscription revenue related to changes in the average numbers of RGUs are attributable to increases in the average numbers of broadband internet, fixed-line telephony and enhanced video RGUs that were only partially offset by declines in the average number of basic video RGUs. - (c) The increases in cable subscription revenue related to changes in ARPU are attributable to (i) net increases due to (a) higher ARPU from broadband internet services, (b) lower ARPU from fixed-line telephony services and (c) higher ARPU from video services and (ii) improvements in RGU mix.

+(d) The changes in other revenue are due to the net effect of (i) decreases due to legislative developments that have reduced the fees we can charge our late-paying customers, (ii) increases in installation revenue and (iii) for the six-month comparison, a net decrease resulting from individually insignificant changes in other non-subscription categories.
 Other revenue includes fees received for the carriage of certain channels included in our basic and enhanced video offerings.
 This channel carriage fee revenue is subject to contracts that expire or are otherwise terminable by either party on various dates ranging from 2016 through 2018.
-The aggregate amount of revenue related to these channel carriage contracts represented approximately 4% of our total revenue during the three months ended March 31, 2016.
+The aggregate amount of revenue related to these channel carriage contracts represented approximately 4% of our total revenue during the three months ended June 30, 2016.
 No assurance can be given that these contracts will be renewed or extended on financially equivalent terms, or at all.
 Also, our ability to increase the aggregate channel carriage fees that we receive for each channel is limited through the end of 2016 by certain commitments we made to regulators in connection with the acquisition of KBW.
 In June 2017, we plan to discontinue our analog video service.
-We estimate that the discontinuance of this service will result in a reduction to our channel carriage revenue and operating income by approximately €30 million annually.
+We estimate that the discontinuance of this service will reduce our channel carriage revenue and operating income by approximately €30 million annually.